Course Catalog

 5 units

 Provides an introduction to social psychology, focusing on various individual-level social justice topics, including the self, social comparison, individual and collective identity, social historical and social structural determinants of behavior and various policy and social change-related issues.
-Enrollment restricted to psychology graduate students; undergraduates planning graduate work in social psychology may enroll with permission of instructor.
-Enrollment limited to 20.
+Enrollment is restricted to psychology graduate students; undergraduates planning graduate work in social psychology may enroll with permission of instructor.
+Enrollment limited to 15.

 PSYC 211B